scikit_build_core.settings package¶

 The original dir is still at

-SKBUILD_PLATLIB_DIR(alsoSKBUILD_DATA_DIR, etc. are available).Warning
+SKBUILD_PLATLIB_DIR(alsoSKBUILD_DATA_DIR, etc. are available).A

 - license_files: List[str] | None = None¶